oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 |                       |                       | sustained power.      |
 +-----------------------+-----------------------+-----------------------+

-Peak power limit is generally greater than the burst power limit which is generally greater than the sustained power limit.
 The default factory values are tuned assuming the device is operating at normal temperatures running significant workloads:

 -  The peak power limit is tuned to avoid tripping the PSU over-current signal for all but the most intensive compute workloads.
 Most